 Spokane, WA 99202-1675

-Admission to the EWU MOT Program occurs once a year with offers made for a class of 32 each Summer quarter.
+Admission to the EWU MOT Program occurs once a year with offers made for a class of 32 each Summer semester.
 Admission is based not only on academic achievement, but also on non-academic factors which ensure that candidates can complete the academic program required for graduation.
 The application process is competitive.
 Candidates must meet the following eligibility requirements:

 1. Successful Application to OTCAS at www.otcas.org.
 For more information, please review the Application Procedures page.